Recently, I have been revisiting Solidity, consolidating the finer details, and writing "WTF Solidity" tutorials for newbies.

 Summary

-, including returning multiple variables, named returns, and reading full or part of return values using destructuring assignments.
+In this section, we introduced function return values return and returns, including returning multiple variables, named returns, and reading full or part of return values using destructuring assignments.